kantord/LibreLingo/docs/creating_a_python_language_learning_app_using_librelingo_courses.md

 ================================ 1 failed, 2 passed in 0.03s =================================
 ```

-We can continue cheating though:
+We can continue cheating, though:

 ```python
 def list_missing_audios(course):